truedarks/sticker-creator/README.md

 3. Applies edge smoothing for polished look
 4. Crops to optimal size

+### LLM Censor (SAM Quality Control)
+When using SAM methods with `--llm-censor` flag:
+1. **Parallel Analysis**: LLM analyzes the original image to identify the main object
+2. **Segmentation**: SAM generates masks to remove background
+3. **Quality Evaluation**: LLM evaluates the segmentation result
+4. **Iterative Improvement**: If quality is insufficient, LLM suggests parameter adjustments and SAM retries
+5. **Final Output**: Best result is saved after up to 3 iterations

 ## Performance

 - **Parallel Processing**: Uses all CPU cores (except one) for maximum speed